lukwallace/hasmusikell-112/README.md

 Tommy Li
 Steven Cruz

-height between each note: 5xp
+height between each note: 5px

-height between each stanza: 130xp
+height between each stanza: 130px

+width for each stanza: 825px